anasen-collab/analysis/SiCal/SiRelativeCal/QQQ3s/readme.md

 ###Files
 Channels 16-31 in the `.dat` file will be filled in; this is written in the code as '[FrontChNum+16]'.
 ###Gains
 The measured slope is multiplied by the previous gain (typically 1) to produce the new gain.
+Using this method, that is, using fits on histotrams to generate the slope parameters, the results are good to within 0.1 or better%.
+That is the final slopes will be within 1.000 +/- 0.003 or better.
 ### Next steps
+Once you have completed this program, edit, recompile, and re-run `Main.cpp` using the new `QQQRelativeGains_Step1.dat` file.
+Once complet, verify that the slope of each histogram measured in Step 1 is now equal to 1.00.
+You will input this new root file with this new relative gains file into Step 2.

 ## Step 2
 Loop over back channels.
 For each detector (`DetNum=0-3`), each back channel (`BackChNum=1-15`) is gain-matched with a particular back channel (typically `FrontChNum=0`).